RominaH/RominaH.github.io/_projects/3_project.md

 category: ongoing
 ---

-As part of the Discourse Processing Lab, we propose a three-layered system for rhetorical figure annotation (dubbed SmartVey).
+As part of the Discourse Processing Lab, we propose a three-layered system for metaphor and rhetorical figure annotation (dubbed SmartVey).